 O’Reilly, Trump Jr. and Ingraham do not realize that they have had the privilege of ignoring the difficulties presented by intersections of sports and politics.
 While the truth is that sports were meant to be easier, it is important that they are not and that they continue to seep into the political landscape.

-Alicia Sadowski is the Thursday columnist who talks about the intersection of sports and politics.
-Contact her at [email protected]
+Alicia Sadowski writes the Thursday column about the intersection of sports and politics.
+Contact her at [email protected].